 In-depth look into some key findings

-We put forward four key recommendations for European public sector organizations to innovate.
+We put forward 3 key recommendations for European public sector organizations to transform to digital.

 Governments should put more emphasis on developing eGovernment services that truly empower citizens and businesses.

 Governments need to move from ‘conservatives’ to ‘digital masters’ by using technology to digitise their organisation and realise efficiency gains.
 This for instance means:

 - Re-use of data to pre-fill online forms: which is only happening in 49% of cases

 - Invest and implement key enablers: this benchmark seems to stagnate

 - Orient of services can be made mandatory online: this is becoming common practice for businesses eServices , for citizens this is still just a trend in only few countries in Europe